NBrichta/mtg-sideboarder/README.md

 - Implement some form of smart abbreviation for commonly used words or phrases
 - Colored vs. printer-friendly export options
 - Different thematic choices for export image
-- Differentiating on-the-play vs. on-the-draw (how would this even work?)
+- Differentiating on-the-play vs. on-the-draw (not entirely sure how this would look)